 #GP(0) If the return code or stack segment selector is NULL.

-If the return instruction pointer is not within the return code segment limit. #GP(selector) If a segment selector index is outside its descriptor table limits.
+If the return instruction pointer is not within the return code return code segment selector RPL.

+#GP(selector) If a segment selector index is outside its descriptor table limits.

 If the return code segment selector RPL is greater than the CPL.
-If the DPL of a conforming-code segment is greater than the return code segment selector RPL.
-If the DPL for a nonconforming-code segment is not equal to the RPL of the code segment selector.
-If the stack segment descriptor DPL is not equal to the RPL of the return code segment selector.
+If the DPL of a conforming-code segment is greater than the

+If the DPL for a nonconforming-code segment is not equal to the the return code segment selector.

+RPL of the code segment selector.

+If the stack segment descriptor DPL is not equal to the RPL of return code segment selector.

 If the stack segment is not a writable data segment.

-If the stack segment selector RPL is not equal to the RPL of the return code segment selector.
-If the segment descriptor for a code segment does not indicate it is a code segment.
-If the segment selector for a TSS has its local/global bit set for local.
+If the stack segment selector RPL is not equal to the RPL of the $\,$ it is a code segment.

+If the segment descriptor for a code segment does not indicate local.

+If the segment selector for a TSS has its local/global bit set for able.

 If a TSS segment descriptor specifies that the TSS is not busy.

-If a TSS segment descriptor specifies that the TSS is not available. #SS(0) If the top bytes of stack are not within stack limits. #NP(selector) If the return code or stack segment is not present. #PF(fault-code) If a page fault occurs. #AC(0) If an unaligned memory reference occurs when the CPL is 3 and alignment checking is enabled.
+If a TSS segment descriptor specifies that the TSS is not avail-

+#SS(0) If the top bytes of stack are not within stack limits.

+#NP(selector) If the return code or stack segment is not present.

+#AC(0) If an unaligned memory reference occurs when the CPL is 3 and alignment checking is enabled.

-#GP If the return instruction pointer is not within th e return code segment limit. ----- -- ------------------------------
+#GP If the return instruction pointer is not within the return code